 The 3,000-hit club is one of the most famous, and one of the most exclusive, in all of baseball.

-MLB.com looks at each of the members of Major League Baseball's 3,000-hit club.
-Players are listed in chronological order of when they got their 3,000th hit, starting with the most recent.
+Here is every member of the 3,000-hit club, listed in chronological order of when they got their 3,000th hit, starting with the most recent.

 3,000th hit: May 4, 2018 (Single)